 The Internet of Things (IoT) – in most cases – uses the Internet.

-But, despite the name, the IoT does not actually require the Internet.
+But, despite the name, the IoT does not actually need the Internet.
 As it turns out, the IoT without the Internet is possible.

 In this article, we look at three reasons when the IoT without the Internet is needed: